gbv/cocoda/README.md

 | **color-link**                    | Color of the links                                                          |     |
 | **color-link-hover**              | Color of the links when hovering                                            |     |

 See [src/style/colors.css](src/style/colors.css) for additional CSS color properties.
 Some comments are included to provide clarity on its purpose and usage within the application.
-Property names not included in the list above may change in future releases.
+Property names not included in the list above may change in future releases!

-For instance the color property `color-primary` can be set in RGB like this:
+To give an exmple the color property `color-primary` can be set in RGB like this:

 ```json
 "cssProperties": {